 CAUTION: Please read instructions carefully to avoid harm to both yourself and your pet.
-Always thoroughly test the temperature of the pack first before putting in your pets bed or in their cage or home.
+Always thoroughly test the temperature of the pack first before putting it in your pet’s bed or in their cage or home.

 - Now the sock is filled with rice and sealed off with a tight knot, it’s time to heat it in the microwave.